 The only programmed I/O interface currently fully supported by E11 for emulating the DR11C/DRV11 is the DCI-1300 PCI board, made by The Logical Company.
 This board supports 16 output bits and 16 input bits, and is specifically designed to replace DR11C and DRV11 boards.
 Its external interface block has the same cable pinout as the DR11C/DRV11 boards and is generally a direct replacement.
 If there is more than one board in the system, "c" is a letter specifying which DCI-1300 to use (first=A, second=B, etc.).
 Note: the interrupt behavior of the board was modified with revision DB0, and this is the earliest version that supports exact emulation of the two separate interrupts in the DR11C/DRV11.
 E11 can use revisions DA0 and earlier too, but there may be repeated interrupts if both interrupt sources (REQA and REQB cable signals) are active at the same time with the corresponding interrupt enable bits set.
 All DCI-1300 boards currently being shipped by The Logical Company are revision DB0 or later.
+The "dci1300.ko" driver must be loaded before using the interface.

-SET DCI1300 c : controller parameters: DT=n set length of DATA TRANS H in nsec (60-3840, default=420) NDR=n set length of NEW DATA RDY H in nsec $(60-3840, \text{default}=420)$
+SET DCI1300 c : controller parameters: DT=n set length of DATA TRANS H in nsec (60-3840, default=420) NDR=n set length of NEW DATA RDY H in nsec (60-3840, default=420)